- About the Benefit-Cost Analysis Tool

 Environmental Benefits Policy and Calculator

-The FEMA BCA team will utilize version 4.8 of the toolkit for future BCA training sessions.
-The class materials can be downloaded from the links below.
-Version 4.5.5 will remain available as users transition to version 4.8.
+The FEMA BCA team will use version 4.8 of the toolkit for future BCA training sessions.
+Version 4.8 will remain available as user’s transition to version 5.0.
+After successful completion of the version 5.0 pilot training; those materials will be posted and any future BCA training sessions will use version 5.0 of the toolkit.

 BCA Toolkit version 4.8 Training Materials